-Our first taste of Botswana began with us enjoying the relaxing views of the Boro River channel in Maun, from a lovely lounge and bar area in Island Safari Lodge.
-This was our overnight stop before our exciting journey into the Okavango Delta the following morning.
+Our first taste of Botswana began with us enjoying the relaxing views of the Boro River channel in Maun, as we overnighted in town the night before our exciting safari adventure.
+Written by Carolien du Plessis, who enjoyed our Delta Detox safari‘.

 When we arrived we were joyously surprised to see how everything was set up; even welcoming cold drinks were awaiting our arrival.